-- French support courses: 4 hours a week (one semester free of charge for all exchange students) - Intensive courses: several levels of proficiency, 16 to 20 hours a week (students have to pay to attend these courses: see www.univ-rennes2.fr/cirefe)
+- French support courses: 4 hours a week (one semester is offered to all exchange students) - Intensive courses: several levels of proficiency, 16 to 20 hours a week (students have to pay to attend these courses: https://sites-formations.univ-rennes2.fr/cirefe/)

-If you are interested in signing up for one of these courses you will have to take a proficiency test at the CIREFE on arrival.
+If you are interested in signing up for one of these courses you will have to take an online proficiency test at the CIREFE before your arrival.

-Please note that the tests take place at the beginning of each semester.
 If you don't take the test, you will be unable to sign up for the course.

-If you have a proof of an official French language test (TCF, DELF, DALF), please send us a copy of it.
+If you have a proof of an official French language test (TCF, DELF, DALF), please send us a copy of it by e-mail before arrival.
+If the validity of your test is confirmed by the CIREFE, you won't need to take the placement test.